tleyden/tleyden.github.io/source/_posts/2014-12-02-getting-started-with-go-and-protocol-buffers.markdown

 categories: golang
 ---

-I found the [official docs](https://github.com/golang/protobuf) on using Google Protocol Buffers from Go a bit confusing, and couldn't find any other clearly written blog posts on getting started, so I figured I'd write my own.
+I found the [official docs](https://github.com/golang/protobuf) on using Google Protocol Buffers from Go a bit confusing, and couldn't find any other clearly written blog posts on the subject, so I figured I'd write my own.

 This will walk you through the following: